CatScanners/find-my-kitten/docs/Quick Start/Quick start.md

 ### Setting up the Holybro Pixhawk Jetson Baseboard

-To set up the baseboard, please follow this [guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/Baseboard%20setup%20-%20deviations%20from%20tutorial.html) of ours.
+To set up the baseboard, please follow this [guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/jetson-setup.html) of ours.
 It has a link to the official guide on setting up the baseboard, and also the deviations from the official material.

-[Here](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/Jetson%20Orin%20(Devkit)%20setup.html) is a similar guide about initializing Jetson Orin Devkit, which might be helpful.
+It also includes steps for initializing a Jetson Orin Nano Devkit, which might be helpful.

 ### Setting up the drone

-### Setting up

-1. Drone?
-2. Jetson basebord initialization
-3. Prepare for flight? :D
-4. Find flight test site? :D
-5. Apply for sum permissions? :D
+Assembly follows the [HolyBro X500v2 guide](https://docs.holybro.com/drone-development-kit/px4-development-kit-x500v2) with Jetson and Pixhawk setup as mentioned above.

+### Fly in real life

+1. Build the drone, refer to the [Setting up the drone](#setting-up-the-drone).
+2. Set up the Holybro Pixhawk Jetson Baseboard that is on the drone with our [guide](#setting-up-the-holybro-pixhawk-jetson-baseboard)
+3. Do all the real-life overhead related to flying a drone:
-6. Get certificate to fly?
+- Get relevant permissions to fly.
-7. Get a yellow west?
-8. Fly!
+- Setup radio connection and buy a controller.
+- Find a test site.
+- Ensure a good test day weather.
+- Most of this stuff is probably taught at a drone flying certificate school.
+- Go through the [flight checklist](../assets/Flight-checklist.pdf) provided by our project.
+- Use our [flight plan template](../assets/MissionPlanTemplate.docx) to prepare for the flight.
+4. Arm, takeoff and fly with position/altitude mode in QGroundControl with your controller.
+Then, switch to offboard mode and run the same scripts as with [actions startup](#actions-startup).

 ## Docker setup

-To be coming???
+We provide a Dockerfile and instructions for the simulation [here](https://github.com/CatScanners/find-my-kitten/blob/main/simulation/instructions.md).
+The section in Isaac ROS in the [Jetson Orin setup guide](https://catscanners.github.io/find-my-kitten/Jetsons%20&%20Pixhawk/jetson-setup.html) further covers Docker usage elsewhere.